Soerjadi Soerjadarma: Early life

 Born with the name Elang Soerjadi Soerjadarma, he was the son of Raden Suryaka Suryadarma who worked as a bank employee in Banyuwangi.
 Elang is a nobility title in the Keraton Kanoman, Cirebon, which means Raden.
 His name was later adjusted to the new spelling system to become Raden Suryadi Suryadarma.

 He had a lineage from the Kanoman Palace, Cirebon.
 His great-grandfather was Prince Jakaria alias Aryabrata from Kanoman Palace.
 While his grandfather was Doctor Prince Boi Suryadarma who lived in Kuningan, West Java, he graduated from the Javanese Doctor's School (STOVIA).
-Suryadarma had been an since child orphan, when he was left by his biological mother, and his father died when Suryadarma was about four years old.
+Suryadarma had been since a child orphan, when he was left by his biological mother, and his father died when Suryadarma was about four years old.
 After his parents died, Suryadarma joined his grandfather's family in Batavia.

 Education

 In 1918, at the age of six, Soerjadi Soerjadarma entered the ELS (Europeesche Lagere School) a special elementary school for foreign children (European and Chinese), Indonesian children with aristocratic backgrounds or children of officials whose positions can be equated with Europeans.
 The school was Paul Krugerschool which is now the PSKD (Djakarta Christian School Association), in Kwitang, Central Jakarta.

 In 1926, he completed his education at the ELS, then continued to the Hoogere Burgerschool te Bandoeng (now SMA Negeri 3 Bandung and SMA Negeri 5 Bandung).
-However, before completing his schooling in the city, he had to move to Batavia and continued his studies at the Koning Willem III School te Batavia, which was completed in 1931.
+However, before completing his schooling in the city, he had to move to Batavia and continued his studies at the Koning Willem III School te Batavia, which were completed in 1931.

 After graduating from KW III School, he was unable to immediately pursue pilot training, because the requirement to become a pilot was to be a military officer first.
 To become a military officer, he took officer education at the KMA (Koninklijke Militaire Academie), Breda, the Netherlands.

 In September 1931, he enrolled in officer education at KMA Breda.
 His desire to become a member of the military was not approved by Dr. Boi Suryadarma, his grandfather and adoptive father.
 After receiving an explanation from Suryadarma, his grandfather accepted Suryadarma becoming a KMA cadet.

 In September 1934, Soerjadi Soerjadarma graduated from the Breda Military Academy, with the rank of Second Lieutenant, he was assigned to the Dutch Army unit in Nijmegen.
 One month later, in October, 1934, he was transferred to the 1st Infantry Battalion in Magelang until November 1936.